appbaseio/autopilot-docs/docs/features/compare.md

 ### Summary

-Autopilot offers the most configurable and affordable option for managing Elasticsearch deployments.
+Autopilot offers the most configurable and affordable option for managing Elasticsearch deployments by far.

 **Note:** It doesn't offer a point in time data backup and restore option as of v0.2 today, it's on our roadmap.